Akobo County

 Akobo County is a county in South Sudan.

 Location

-The county is located in Jonglei State, in eastern South Sudan, bordering the country of Ethiopia.
+The county is located in Jonglei State, in the Greater Upper Nile region of South Sudan, bordering the country of Ethiopia.
 The county headquarter is Akobo, located approximately 450 km, northeast of Juba, South Sudan Capital and largest city in the country.

 Overview

 The county is one of the eleven (11) counties that constitute Jonglei State.
 The county is prone to drought and the population is nomadic, sometimes migrating to other locations in search of water and pasture for their livestock.
 Due to the insecurity associated with military conflict between Sudan and South Sudan, some of the inhabitants of the county have sought refuge in neighboring Ethiopia.
 Some of those refugees are expected to return following the independence of South Sudan in July 2011.